Custom VBScript Code - Call logging into database (kb2218)

 - Swyx Forum - GSE build in functions

-This Swyx Forum Wiki article documents the GSE build in functions.
+This Swyx Forum article documents the GSE build in functions.

 - Swyx Forum - Server Script API

-This Swyx Forum Wiki article documents the SwyxServer Script API.
+This Swyx Forum article documents the SwyxServer Script API.

 - Swyx Forum - VBScript functions

-This Swyx Forum Wiki article documents all VBScript build in functions.
+This Swyx Forum article documents all VBScript build in functions.

 The third-party contact information included in this article is provided to help you find the technical support you need.
 This contact information is subject to change without notice.
 Swyx in no way guarantees the accuracy of this third-party contact information nor is responsible for it's content.